 A first on the list, look into getting some strong alcohol.
 No, not a bottle of whiskey.
 Legit medical alcohol to disinfect.

-To do the right job, you need the right tools, and gauze is something you definitely need in your kit.
+To do the right job, you need the right tools, and gauze is something you definitely need in your DIY first aid kit.
 It helps in deep wound and post-surgical wound healing.

-There are a few great things that we love about gauze bandages.
-First, it has excellent ventilation, helping wounds heal faster.
-Second, it’s absorbent and prevents excess moisture around the wound.
+There are some great things that we love about gauze bandages.
+First, they have excellent ventilation, helping wounds heal faster.
+Second, they’re absorbent and prevent excess moisture around wounds.
 Keeping your injury dry is key to it healing more quickly, guys!

-If you got gauze bandages, then you need gauze clips to keep it in place.
-Plus, if you keep them in good condition, you can use them again.
+If you got gauze bandages, then you need gauze clips to keep them in place.
+Plus, if you keep them in good condition, you can reuse them.

 First Aid Plasters and Bandages